Horizontal $p$-adic $L$-functions

 For a horizontal measure

-the story is a bit more complicated: Proposition \ref{prop:horamice} does yield a horizontal analogue of the Amice transform and we define horizontal versions of the $\mu$- and $\lambda$-invariants.
+the story is a bit more complicated: Proposition \ref{prop:horamice} does yield a horizontal analogue of the Amice transform and we define horizontal versions of the $\mu$- and $\lambda$-invariants in Definition \ref{def:lambdamu}.
 But there does however not seem to be a direct replacement for Weierstrass preparation.
-In particular, there exist measures with \emph{infinitely} many character zeroes. \begin{example}[Infinitely many zero] Let $(\Z/p)^N\hookrightarrow(\Z/p)^\N $ be an embedding of groups and consider the following element:
+In particular, there exist measures with \emph{infinitely} many character zeroes. \begin{example}[Infinitely many zeroes] Let $(\Z/p)^N\hookrightarrow(\Z/p)^\N $ be an embedding of groups and consider the following element: